The Devil's Advocate (1997 film): Plot

-Kevin Lomax is a Gainesville, Florida, defense attorney who has never lost a case.
-While defending schoolteacher Lloyd Gettys against a charge of child molestation, he realizes that his client is guilty.
-Nevertheless, he proceeds with his defense, destroying the victim's credibility through a harsh cross-examination and securing an acquittal for Gettys.
+Kevin Lomax is a defense attorney based in Gainesville, Florida who has never lost a case.
+While defending schoolteacher Lloyd Gettys against a charge of child molestation, he realizes his client is guilty.
+He proceeds with his defense, destroying the victim's credibility through a harsh cross-examination and securing an acquittal for Gettys.

 A New York City law firm asks Kevin to assist them with a jury selection.
 The head of the firm, John Milton, offers Kevin a job, and he and his wife Mary Ann move to Manhattan.
 Kevin is soon working long hours and neglecting Mary Ann.

 Kevin is assigned to represent billionaire Alex Cullen, who is accused of murdering his wife, his stepson, and a maid.
 As a result, he sees even less of Mary Ann and fantasizes about his co-worker Christabella.
 Meanwhile, Mary Ann has demonic visions and has a nightmare about a baby playing with her removed ovaries.
 A doctor declares her to be infertile.
-Milton suggests that Kevin step down from the trial to care for Mary Ann's deteriorating mental health, but Kevin thinks he will resent her for costing him the case.
+Milton suggests Kevin step down from the trial to care for Mary Ann's deteriorating mental health, but Kevin thinks he will resent her for costing him the case.

 Eddie Barzoon, the firm's managing partner, discovers Kevin's name on the firm's charter and believes that Kevin covets his job.
 Eddie threatens to inform the United States Attorney's office of the firm's dubious activities, and Kevin tells Milton.
-Although Milton seems to dismiss Kevin's concerns, Eddie is beaten to death in Central Park.
+Although Milton seems to dismiss Kevin's concerns, Barzoon is beaten to death in Central Park.

-Preparing Melissa Black, Alex Cullen's secretary, to testify, Kevin realizes that she is lying to give Cullen a false alibi.
-He tells Milton that he thinks Alex is guilty, but Milton offers to support him anyway.
-Kevin proceeds, winning an acquittal with Melissa's perjured testimony.
-Mary Ann claims that Milton raped her that day and shows Kevin her body covered with cuts.
-Knowing that Milton was in court with him, Kevin believes her to be mentally ill and harming herself and admits her into a psychiatric institution.
+Preparing Melissa Black, Alex Cullen's secretary, to testify, Kevin realizes she is lying to give Cullen a false alibi.
+He tells Milton he thinks Cullen is guilty, but Milton offers to support him anyway.
+Kevin proceeds, winning an acquittal with Black's perjured testimony.
+Mary Ann claims Milton raped her that day and shows Kevin her body covered with cuts.
+Knowing that Milton was in court with him, Kevin believes her to be mentally ill and harming herself.
+He admits her into a psychiatric institution.